niehusst/learn-elm/js-communication/README.md

 To get data back from JavaScript, our elm app has to define subscriptions which will listen for messages delivered to us from the JS layer.

+For this example, the JS we are communicating with is inside the index.html page, where we create our elm app.
+So if running this with `elm reactor`, make sure to open the HTML file,not the elm file when testing the JS communication.